vadagasy/waph-vadagasy/labs/lab1/README.md

 ?>
 ```

 b.
-As part of homework, I Copyied the.php file  created newly to the directory /var/www/html allows PHP to use $_REQUEST('data') to analyze the path variables in GET and POST.I entered the filename, the localhost IP address, and a? with the name in the browser.Confidentiality-related security risks, such as data manipulation and remote code execution.
-By completing input validation, preparing statements for SQL inputs, and cleaning user inputs, these risks can be minimized.
+As part of homework, I Copied a .php file  created newly to the directory /var/www/html allows PHP to use $_REQUEST('data') to analyze the GET and POST request path variables.I entered the filename, the localhost IP address, and a? with the name in the browser.Confidentiality-related security risks, such as data manipulation.
+By validating the input, preparing statements for inputs of SQL, cleaning user provided inputs, these risks can be minimized.

 ![PHP web application with echo](image/php1.png)